hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 #### CDC Sinks

-By definition change data capture is a source-side functionality in Jet, but we do offer some specialized sinks to be used in conjunction with CDC data processing.
+Change data capture is a source-side functionality in Jet, but we also offer some specialized sinks that simplify applying CDC events to an IMap, which gives you the ability to reconstruct the contents of the original database table.
+The sinks expect to receive `ChangeRecord` objects and apply your custom functions to them that extract the key and the value that will be applied to the target IMap.

-They are very similar to [IMap sinks](#map-sink), their role is to maintain summary map views of streams of CDC data.
-They take `ChangeRecord` objects as their input and are defined by two functions describing how to extact a map key and value from said records.

-For example a sink mapping CDC data to a `Customer` class and maintaining a map view of latest known email addresses per customer (identified by ID) would look like this:
+For example, a sink mapping CDC data to a `Customer` class and maintaining a map view of latest known email addresses per customer (identified by ID) would look like this: